One of the worst feelings a parent can have is being told their child has been injured in an accident.

 Given the many hours that children spend in school, it is not too surprising that many childhood injuries happen while at school.

 In cases of serious injury in an accident at a Nevada public school, a child’s parents may sue the school if they can show that the accident occurred while the child was under the supervision of the school.

 The evidence would need to show that the school employee—teacher, coach, or administrator—took an action that resulted in harm to the child or failed to take measures to prevent the accident that hurt their child.

 If the actions leading to your child’s injury occurred outside of the job duties assigned to the teacher, or coach, and just happened to involve the school employee or were intentional acts of the employee, the school may not be held liable.

 In such a case, you may be able to pursue a claim against the school employee as an individual.

 If a Nevada public school is found liable for a child’s injuries, the compensation the child’s parents may recover is limited to $100,000 under state law.
 Victims of school employee negligence in Nevada cannot recover punitive damages.
 These limitations do not apply to claims against school personnel as individuals.

 Contact Our Las Vegas Personal Injury Lawyers For Minors

 If your child has been injured by someone’s negligence and/or while in someone else’s care, you need to protect your family’s rights.
 The lifelong expenses, pain, and suffering caused by a serious childhood injury or child’s death can be devastating.
 Our attorneys are ready to stand up and fight for What’s Right for you.

-At Sam & Ash, LLP, our personal injury lawyers for minors will seek the full compensation necessary to make things right financially for your family.
+At Sam & Ash Injury Law, our personal injury lawyers for minors will seek the full compensation necessary to make things right financially for your family.
 Let us put our skills and resources to work for you.
 Call us or reach out to us online for a free and 100% confidential consultation to discuss your case.